fakenos/fakenos/docs/index.en.md

     - `display board`
     - `display sysman service state`

+!!! tip
+    Many times, we don't have time to read the documentation.
+There is a simple `help` command which shows all the available commands.
+It can be called using `help` or `?`.

 ## CLI Usage
 FakeNOS comes with a CLI tool that allows you to start the simulation from the command line.
 You can try a predefined example by running: